 Doing this allows more light to reach the interior of the tree so you can get better fruit.
+It also allows air to circulate better within the tree's structure, which helps minimize fungal diseases that prosper in moist conditions.
 All of your remaining stems and branches will be part of the 3 or 4 main branches that you left on the tree.
 Continue pruning, removing any dead or damaged branches as necessary.
 Once you've established the vase shape of the tree, subsequent pruning should help keep the proper shape.
 Never remove more than 25 percent of the branches at a time.

 How to Winterize Apricots

 Apricot trees are deciduous, meaning that in the fall, they'll drop all their leaves and go dormant.
 You need not do anything for them during these dormant winter months.
 Your tree may need some help in the spring, however.